 Yale University studies have proven that the brain needs 90 days to reset; AA attempts to suggest and enforce 90 days of meetings.
 Let the first action plan be a 90 day goal.

 - 90 days of mandatory or self-committed institutionalization.
-Initiate 90 days of classes, meetings, and online recovery websites without any substance use other than doctor prescribed medication.
+Attend ongoing classes, meetings, and online recovery websites without any substance use other than doctor prescribed medication.
 The brain needs to reset itself.

 - Reliable and consistent transportation.
 (Car, friends, metro, walking)